SEL-Columbia/NeXT/docs/README.rst

 1. From the index view, select the scenario to view (brings the user to the show-scenario view).

-2. The show-scenario view displays the map of the Facilities and Population along with the "Households within Distance to Facility" graph.
+2. The show-scenario view displays the map of the Supply and Demand along with the "Demand within Distance to Facility" graph.

 **Add Facility [Future]**

-1. From the show-scenario view, user adds a facility to the map via mouse-click.
+1. From the show-scenario view, user adds a supply node to the map via mouse-click.

 2. The scenario is re-run and the view is refreshed with an updated map and graph.